Longest range electric cars 2025

 Longest range electric cars

-Mercedes CLA with EQ Technology: 484 miles
+1. Mercedes CLA with EQ Technology: 484 miles

 A slippery profile is key to achieving the near-500-mile range figure.
 It's a good job it can go so far without stopping, though, as your charging options in the UK will be limited.
 A far less forgivable issue than the name of the car is its lack of 400-volt charging compatibility.
 It only works with 800-volt stations, meaning you can't use more than half of all UK charging stations.

-Mercedes EQS 450+: 481 miles
+2. Mercedes EQS: 481 miles

-Up until being usurped by its much smaller CLA brother, the Mercedes EQS saloon was the leader among electric cars with the longest range.
-It is capable of driving for 481 miles between charges, far ahead of the current crop of Tesla models.
-It achieves this chiefly thanks to a mammoth 107.8kWh battery, and while charging it using a regular socket will take a long time, Mercedes has given the car rapid-charge functionally, too.
+It achieves this chiefly thanks to a mammoth 107.8kWh battery.
+While charging it using a regular socket will take a long time, Mercedes has given the car rapid-charge functionally, too.
 Result?
 Charging from zero to 80% can take as little as 31 minutes.
-The all-electric alternative to the benchmark S-Class luxury saloon, the futuristic EQS oozes class, and shows just how car manufacturers are pushing the boundaries when it comes to EVs.
+The all-electric alternative to the benchmark Mercedes S-Class luxury saloon, the futuristic Mercedes EQS oozes class and shows just how car manufacturers are pushing the boundaries when it comes to EVs.

 Read our full Mercedes EQS review

-DS No8: 466 miles
+3. DS No8: 466 miles

-With the No8, we're finally starting to 'get' the DS brand.
+With the DS No8, we're finally starting to 'get' the DS brand.
 It's probably the most convincing vehicle we've seen from the Citroen offshoot so far, with striking looks, a refreshingly different approach to interior design (perhaps a bit too different when it comes to its X-shaped steering wheel) and the ability to go very far without stopping for a charge.

 Read our full DS No8 Review

-Audi A6 e-tron: 463 miles
+4. Audi A6 e-tron: 463 miles

-Perhaps the most stylish way to go a long way on a single charge, the Audi A6 e-tron looks the business and can travel up to 464 miles on a single charge in the Performance version.
 Should you not fancy stretching to that, don't worry, as all derivatives can manage impressive figures.
 Even the cheapest A6 e-tron does up to 384 miles when fully charged.
 On the rare occasions when you do actually need to stop and charge, 270kW charging capability makes it possible to add 200 miles of range in 10 minutes.

-Read more about the Audi A6 e-tron
+Read our full Audi A6 e-tron review

-Polestar 3: 438 miles
+5. Polestar 3: 438 miles

 The only caveat is that the single-motor version has 'just' 299PS, which in premium EV terms is not a great deal.
 If you're happy sacrificing a bit of range, though, there's an outrageously fast 489PS version which does 0-62mph in under five seconds, yet still manages nearly 400 miles on a single charge.